martian-a/liana/README.md

 ### Notes

-If you're running the command on Windows, you will need to replace the colons in the classpath with semi-colons, eg. `path/to/MorganaXProc-IIIse.jar;path/to/MorganaXProc-IIIse_lib/*;path/to/saxon.jar;path/to/saxon/lib/*;path/to/coffeepot/lib/*;path/to/coffeepot.jar`
+If you're running the command on Microsoft Windows, you may need to replace the colons in the classpath with semi-colons, eg. `path/to/MorganaXProc-IIIse.jar;path/to/MorganaXProc-IIIse_lib/*;path/to/saxon.jar;path/to/saxon/lib/*;path/to/coffeepot/lib/*;path/to/coffeepot.jar`

 If you're using Morgana:
 * the second `-cp` in the command-line is an instruction to create any missing output directories, ie. `results`